-“I might, if I get the gas cylinder”
+“I might, if I get the gas cylinder.”

-The inhabitants of the village had to go to Mangan bazaar for their supplies but it was an ordeal getting there.
-The one vehicle that ferried the people had quite an eccentric fellow for a driver, he would come and go as he pleased.
-The villagers had to bribe the man with chang (local brew) or chicken to ferry them and even that would not guarantee that he would bring them back in the evening.
+Shipgyer was a tiny village in Dzongu, a land reserved by law for the indigenous community of the state, the Lepchas.
+A sacred land of the gods, nestled up in the misty mountain range of Khagchendzonga.
+A kacchha road led up to it but only one taxi plied that road, whenever it fancied.
+The inhabitants of the village would come down to Mangan bazaar for their supplies but it was an ordeal getting back.
+The one vehicle that ferried the people had quite an eccentric fellow for a driver; he would come and go as he pleased.
+The villagers would bribe the man with chang (local brew) or chicken to ferry them and even that would not guarantee that he would bring them back in the evening.

 “Okay Dawkit, be safe” her friend bid her goodbye.

-It was almost five thirty now; she hoped to reach by eight thirty or nine at the most.
-She started walking in the last light of the day; the birds were hurriedly getting back to their nests to retire for the day.
-A tempo of bird calls of various nature had filled the air, there were incoherent singing in the branches above her head and a kind of scuffle inside the bamboo thicket next to the stream that flowed along the path, the screaming of mynahs overpowered the commotion to a great extent but now and again the soulful cuckoos of the Koel bird could also be heard, the cicadas and the crickets, the buzzing insects and the tree pies all rendered the otherwise lonely walk an exercise in ample gaiety and galore.
+It was almost five thirty now; she hoped to reach by nine at the most.
+She started walking in the last light of the day.

+Evasive red pandas, curious civets, and sly jackals inhabited these jungles but were barely visible to an untrained eye.
+Dawkit could spot a civet near a cardamom bush hurriedly getting back to its burrow with food and mate.
+Incoherent singing of birds and insects together filled the air.
+She heard a scuffle inside the bamboo thicket next to the stream that flowed along the path, probably a jackal catching its last meal of the day.
+The screaming mynahs joined the commotion with much fervour.
+Every now and then a soulful cuckoo of the Koel bird could be heard.
+The cicadas and the crickets, the buzzing insects and the tree pies all rendered the otherwise lonely walk an exercise in ample gaiety and galore.

-She sang a few songs but soon gave up as it made her breathless and hindered with her progress.
+“It must have been more than a year since I last walked this path,” Dawkit thought.
+She sang a few songs but soon gave up as it made her breathless and hindered her progress.

 “Dawkit!”
-Someone spoke in her ears like a soft whisper, she jumped with fright.
+Someone spoke in her ears like a soft whisper.
+She jumped with fright.

-“I had fever for two months” Pemba replied.
+“I had fever for two months.”
+Pemba replied.

-“How are your wife and children, Pemba, it seems such a long time that I met anyone from the village?”
+“How are your wife and children, it seems such a long time that I met anyone from the village?”

-“They are good, I think Pem Diki will fail this year, she is not too good in studies”
+“They are good, I think Pem Diki will fail this year, she is not too good in studies.”

-“No, she goes to school” Pemba informed her.
+“No, she goes to school.”
+Pemba informed her.

 “I think I met your family last winter wasn’t it when we had come to celebrate Namsoong?“

-“Yes” Pemba ascertained that fact.
+“Yes.”
+Pemba ascertained that fact.

 “How is my mother?
 Have you met her lately?”
 Dawkit asked.

-“No, I was sick”, answered Pemba.
+“No, I was sick,” answered Pemba.

-“I don’t like it here, It is stifling, don’t know why they buried me here” Pemba answered from behind her in a strained rasping whisper.
+“I don’t like it here, It is stifling, don’t know why they buried me here.”
+Pemba answered from behind her in a strained rasping whisper.